waterlinked/waterlinked.github.io/docs/dvl/integration-dvl-ugps.md

 * The Underwater GPS is installed, configured and tested successfully.
 The latest UGPS integration-guide can be found [here](../underwater-gps/integration/bluerov-integration.md).
 * Make sure you are running version 1.0.7 or newer of the [BlueOS Water Linked UGPS extension](https://github.com/waterlinked/blueos-ugps-extension).
 * The accelerometer, gyroscope, compass and pressure sensor must be calibrated well: Calibration of all sensors can be performed from QGroundControl.
 Detailed steps are described in the [BlueROV Software Setup](https://bluerobotics.com/learn/bluerov2-software-setup/#sensor-calibration)
-* Make sure that the compass calibration was successfull by comparing the ROV orientation shown in the map in QGroundControl to the actual ROV orientation.
+* Make sure that the compass calibration was successful by comparing the ROV orientation shown in the map in QGroundControl to the actual ROV orientation.
 Land-marks like a coast-line or an analogue compass can help.

 !!!
 Note
     When you want to use the position estimate for *control* of the ROV and the UGPS Topside is on land, it is highly recommended to setup the Underwater GPS to use static position and static heading mode.
 Alternatively when the UGPS Topside position is not static (on a boat or similar) you need to input heading and position data from an external GPS compass.
 [Details can be found here](../underwater-gps/gui/settings.md#topside-setup).